LisaVdB/PF-NET/README.md

 PF-NET is a multi-layer neural network, consisting of a CNN, attention layer, and a biLSTM, that accurately annotates sequences from 996 protein families.

 ## Publication
-Lisa Van den Broeck*, Dinesh Kiran Bhosale*, Michael Ashley, Ive De Smet, Anna Locke, Rosangela Sozzani.
-(2021) PF-NET: a neural network to predict the protein family of input sequences. _Bioinformatics_
+Lisa Van den Broeck, Dinesh Kiran Bhosale, Michael Ashley, Ive De Smet, Anna Locke, Rosangela Sozzani.
+PF-NET: a neural network to predict the protein family of input sequences.

 ## Requirements
 - Python 3.6.12